-Manchego cheese polenta with shrimps and chorizo.
-A garlic butter sauce with green olives and cherry tomatoes.
+Manchego cheese polenta with chorizo and shrimp.
+A garlic butter sauce with green olives and sautéed cherry tomatoes.
 Beyond any doubt a 20-minute knock-out flavor bomb.

 There are about as many polenta recipes as there are reasons to love it.
 It’s quick to cook, creamy with a nice texture and it can take on so many flavors.
 Spicy chorizo?
 Check.
 A butter sauce?
 Check.
 Garlicky shrimp?
 Double check.

-Lastly, we make the polenta.
-Instant polenta works really well in this recipe, you’ll only need 2 minutes to boil it, then stir in Manchego cheese and some butter.
-Done.
+- Lastly, we make the polenta.
+Instant polenta works really well in this recipe, you’ll only need 2 minutes to boil it, then stir in grated Manchego cheese and some butter.
+Done!

-You can use kielbasa or bacon in this recipe, but spicy chorizo gives this polenta a nice kick.
+- You can use kielbasa or bacon in this recipe, but spicy Spanish chorizo gives this polenta a nice kick.

 - 2 tbsp unsalted butter